Colombia’s longest bridge lit by Fonroche

 data from three weather stations near the site.
 The solar irradiance figure for

-the local area is 5.07 kW/m² per day.
+the local area is 5.07 kW/m² per day. - Calculate the PV panel output and

-battery charge level for each day of the year.
+battery charge level for each day of the year. - Determine the lighting profile for

 optimum management and control.
 Because the bridge spans a protected wetland